umutacar/DC/docs/DESIGN.md

 * headings and commands such as section names, groups, group commands (fold etc).

 Crucially, the top level lexer eliminates all comments to streamline the subsequent phases of the compilation.

+The top level lexer also does some rewriting.
+For example
+* It places various math commands into math mode so that they  are passed directly to MathJax rather than pandoc trying to handle them.
+* It supports \infer command by rewriting it as a math array
+* It eliminates true-false questions by rewriting them into multiple-choice questions
+* It handles special diderot commands.

 Because latex has quite a flexible structure, and allows regions of text to be skipped completely and don't obey the laws of the language, e.g., with  "verbatim/comment/lstinline" commands, at the top level, we have to be quite careful about these.
 To this end, we define two kinds of lexing/parsing mechanisms.
 * The "skip" mechanism does not care about comments and all and simply skips regions of text until an enclosing command is found.
 This "skip_env" is what we use for comment/verbatim/lstinline environments.
 Note that this does not allow for nesting.